do-not-track-me/isothiazoline-allergy/README.md

 # Hiya!

+(I have pasted you this link since it's pretty tedious to explain a somewhat complex subject repeatedly to everyone.
+The text is written in the context of EU / finnish legislation and common local products.  a few links are still missing but will add them soon)

 So I have a [contact allergy](https://echa.europa.eu/hot-topics/skin-sensitising-chemicals) to this chemical group called

 * [isothiazolines](https://en.wikipedia.org/wiki/Isothiazolinone) *

 , a preservative used in most liquid detergents, cleaning products, etc.

-(I have pasted you this link since it's pretty tedious to explain a somewhat complex subject repeatedly to everyone.
-The text is written in the context of EU / finnish legislation and common local products. )

 # What this means in practice